 Each person receives an assessment report that provides an analysis of the individual’s measured abilities, skills, and interests within the context of their life and goals.
 The report focuses on translating the information gathered in the assessment into practical and meaningful recommendations to help individuals reach their full potential.

-We are booking psychovocational assessments today.
-Zarina Giannone is the team member that is trained in delivering psychovocational assessments here at VPC and will be the professional that you will see if you choose this service.
+We are booking Psychovocational Assessments and Career Assessments today.
+Dr Zarina Giannone is the team member that is trained in delivering Psychovocational Assessments and Career Assessments here at VPC and will be the professional that you will see if you choose this service.